-Note: Removing more than one input card at a time from a Kaleido-MX system in operation is not supported.
+Note: Removing more than one input card at a time from a Kaleido-MX 4K system in operation is not supported.

 - Two AC power cords

 - Two cable retainers

+- One guad link SDI to HDMI 2.0 converter

-- Two WECO mating connectors for each output card (as per order), for the analog audio monitoring outputs, plus one for the CPU-ETH2 controller card's GPI output:
+- Five WECO mating connectors: two for each output card, for the analog audio monitoring outputs, plus one for the CPU-ETH2 controller card's GPI output. - Four serial port adapters (two with straight cabling and two with crossover cabling see RS-422 Connection Diagram, on page 31):